Cities are the primary locations to spend a night in Latvia. The larger the city, the more expensive is the accommodation.

 Crime levels in Latvia are relatively small.
-Murder rate is on par with USA.
+The murder rate is on par with the USA.
 However, crime is spread much more evenly in Latvia than in the West, meaning there is no division into “dangerous ghettos” and “suburbs where nothing bad ever happens”.
 Instead, all the areas are safe if taking the usual precautions such as not leaving bags openly in cars.

 No natural disasters have ever happened in Latvia, as it is well beyond the danger zone for earthquakes, tornadoes or volcanoes.
 However, the few coldest weeks of the year sometimes take its toll among the homeless.
 With good clothing and ability to spend nights inside there is no danger even during harshest of winters.